marianmeres/notifications/README.md

     // ALL BELOW ARE OPTIONAL

     // unique id of the notif.
-Multiple notifications with the same id will be ignored
+If not provided, calculated from `type` and `text` or `html`.
+    // Equal ids are considered as duplicates and dicarded
     id: any,
     // optional UI rendering well known hint (has no effect on the functionality, can be
-    // any string), defaults to "info"
+    // any string), defaults to "info".
+Supported types out of the box are:
+    // info, success, warn, error
     type: string,
-    // will default to now (used for sorting, most recent comes first)
+    // will default to now (used for sorting)
     created: Date,
     // generic action handler for triggered actions...
     on: (eventName, self: Notification, all: Notification[], data) => any,
     // functionally same as `on('click', ...)` except that ui may render differently if
-    // this exists (e.g. show pointer cursor)
+    // if exists (e.g. show pointer cursor)
     onClick: (self: Notification, all: Notification[], data) => any,
     // notification specific time-to-live in seconds (after which notif will be auto discarded)
     // use 0 to disable auto disposal